Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents

 Lipid formulations of amphotericin B are the preferred initial regimen for the treatment of cryptococcal meningoencephalitis, disseminated disease, or severe pulmonary cryptococcosis in pregnant patients.
 Extensive clinical experience with amphotericin has not documented teratogenicity.
 Neonates born to women on chronic amphotericin B at delivery should be evaluated for renal dysfunction and hypokalemia.

 Flucytosine was teratogenic in animal studies, and human experience is limited to case reports and small series.
 Therefore, its use should be considered only when the benefits outweigh its risks to the fetus (CIII).

-Congenital malformations similar to those observed in animals, including craniofacial and limb abnormalities, have been reported in infants born to mothers who received fluconazole at doses of ≥400 mg/day or more through or beyond the first trimester of pregnancy.40 Although several cohort studies have shown no increased risk of birth defects with early pregnancy exposure, most of these involved low doses and short term exposure to fluconazole.41,42 Based on the reported birth defects, the FDA has changed the pregnancy category for fluconazole from C to D for any use other than a single, low dose for treatment of vaginal candidiasis, (http://www.fda.gov/Drugs/DrugSafety/ucm266030.htm) and use of fluconazole in the first trimester should be considered only if the benefits clearly outweigh risks.
-For pregnant women, amphotericin should be continued throughout the first trimester with consideration of switching to oral fluconazole, if clinically appropriate, after the first trimester.
+Congenital malformations similar to those observed in animals, including craniofacial and limb abnormalities, have been reported in infants born to mothers who received fluconazole at doses of ≥400 mg/day or more through or beyond the first trimester of pregnancy.46 Although several cohort studies have shown no increased risk of birth defects with early pregnancy exposure, most of these studies involved low doses and short-term exposure to fluconazole.47,48 Based on the reported birth defects, the FDA has changed the pregnancy category for fluconazole from C to D for any use other than a single, low dose for treatment of vaginal candidiasis (http://www.fda.gov/Drugs/DrugSafety/ucm266030.htm).
+Use of fluconazole in the first trimester should be considered only if the benefits clearly outweigh risks.
+For pregnant women, amphotericin should be continued throughout the first trimester.
+After the first trimester, switching to oral fluconazole may be considered, if clinically appropriate.

 |Treating Cryptococcal Meningitis